nextgis/ngf-tutorial/tutorials/2_6_setup_map_controls/README.md

 # 2.6.
 Setup map.
 Controls

-A quick way to design a card with functional elements

 ## Theory

+A quick way to design a map with functional elements

 There are two main methods for working with controls in NgwMap: [addControl](https://code-api.nextgis.com/classes/ngw_map.WebMapControls.html#addControl) and [createControl](https://code-api.nextgis.com/classes/ngw_map.WebMapControls.html#createControl).